CHE3SECAK3/Obsidian_Notebook/Notes/Electric Potential Energy.md

 > 	- $qE = F$ : Electric force on the object by an electric field
 >
 > - Electric systems have electric potential energy (instead of gravitational) that can be converted to kinetic energy!
 > 	- If $s = 0$, then all the potential energy is converted to kinetic
+>
+> > [!warning] Negative Charge
+> > - If a charge is positive, potential energy *decreases* in the direction of the electric field
+> > - If a charge is negative, potiential energy *increases* in the direction of the electric field

 ---